michaelgruenstaeudl/PlastomeBurstAndAlign/README.md

 ### Additional features
 - Automatic concatenation of genome regions either in alphabetic order or based on location in genome (first input genome used as reference)
-- Automatic standardization of gene names to accommodate letter case differences among the gene annotations of different input genomes (e.g., for anticodon and amino acid abbreviations of tRNAs) [see `clean_gene()`]
+- Automatic standardization of tRNA gene names to accommodate letter case differences among the gene annotations of different input genomes (e.g., for anticodon and amino acid abbreviations of tRNAs) [see `clean_gene()`]
 - Simple installation due to automatic retrieval of third-party alignment software (MAFFT)
 - Production of informative logs; two detail levels:
   - default (suitable for regular software execution)